Shhreya-Anand/HackUmass25/README.md

-# ExoRoute — Fire Detection and Evacuation Visualization System
+# ExoRoute — Fire Detection/Disaster Management and Evacuation Visualization System

-A real-time fire monitoring and evacuation visualization dashboard built for the Stanford campus.
-This application combines computer vision–based fire detection with an interactive evacuation map that dynamically guides people to safety when an emergency occurs.
+A real-time fire monitoring and evacuation visualization dashboard built for Uiversity Campuses.
+This application combines computer vision–based fire detection with an interactive evacuation map that dynamically guides people to safety when an emergency occurs using a greedy-based flow algorithm.

 ## Features

 - **Real-time CCTV Monitoring**: 2x2 grid of camera feeds with live timestamps
 - **Fire Detection Alerts**: Visual and audio alerts when fire is detected
-- **Interactive Evacuation Map**: Dynamic map showing safe evacuation routes
+- **Interactive Evacuation Map**: Dynamic map showing safe evacuation routes for individuals intheir respective locations
 - **Event Timeline**: Real-time timeline of system events and status
 - **Cinematic UI**: Futuristic control center aesthetic with smooth animations

 ## Prerequisites
+Frontend
 - Node.js 16+ and npm/yarn
 - Video files in the `videos/` folder (see Assets section)

+Backend:
+- Python version 3.11.1

 ## Installation